LeninAsto/FNF-PsychEngine/README.md

 ![Logo Off](docs/img/fond.png)

 # 🎮 FNF-PlusEngine
-Engine based on Psych Engine 1.0.4, with modcharts like NotITG and compatible with hxcodec videos from Psych mods 0.6.3 and 0.7.3.
+Engine based on Psych Engine 1.0.4, with modcharts like NotITG, ModStates and compatible with hxcodec videos from Psych mods 0.6.3 and 0.7.3.

 ### Features
 - Variables for window and system management in Lua: Many variables were added, whether to hide the taskbar or window borders, etc.
+- Support ModState
 - Judgement Counter.
 - Advanced variables in Lua for the craziest Modcharts.
 - New results State and really cool.